 The right amount of coverage that you need.
 OAI generally covers 50% of your annual salary, depending on the state in which you are working, while in some states it covers 100% of that amount.
 Some states also offer additional coverage for certain types of injuries and accidents.

-A range of benefits, such as dental plans, eye care plans, vision care plans, and even a well-known plan called “employee assistance program” (EAP) that includes health insurance for employees who cannot afford it on their own despite their compensation amount.
+A range of benefits, such as dental plans, eye care plans, vision care plans, and even a well-known plan called “employee assistance program” (EAP) includes health insurance for employees who cannot afford it on their own despite their compensation amount.
 Many companies also offer.

-OAI for employees who do not have health insurance through their employer health plan because they would like to cover the cost themselves; however, those companies have a more difficult time advertising the fact that they offer such cover because they do not want to be considered “insulting” by customers who may think they are trying to get people’s money by misleading them into thinking that OAI is required by law for them to be covered under their health insurance plan.
+OAI is for employees who do not have health insurance through their employer health plan because they would like to cover the cost themselves; however, those companies have a more difficult time advertising the fact that they offer such coverage because they do not want to be considered “insulting” by customers who may think they are trying to get people’s money by misleading them into thinking that OAI is required by law for them to be covered under their health insurance plan.

 - A contract with an independent insurer (with different rates according to what state you live).
-You get exactly what you deserve with this type of policy; it is usually less expensive than buying OAI directly from your employer or through an agent because only one company controls all aspects of the policy and charges a fixed premium based on the state’s laws and regulations on what coverage is required under their policies’ terms and conditions .
+You get exactly what you deserve with this type of policy; it is usually less expensive than buying OAI directly from your employer or through an agent because only one company controls all aspects of the policy and charges a fixed premium based on the state’s laws and regulations on what coverage is required under their policies’ terms and conditions.

-- An opportunity to negotiate terms depending on your individual situation .
+- An opportunity to negotiate terms depending on your individual situation.
 For example – if there is an increase in medical bills associated with an accident – then those costs can be negotiated down.
 If there is no change in medical bills – then there can be changes made without having to go through arbitration or mediation.”

 What is occupational accident insurance?